Michelle Brown, PhD

 What's killing the blue monkeys of Kibale?

-We explore the impact of disease, infanticide, and feeding competition on the population dynamics of the so-called 'gentle monkey.'
+We explore the impact of disease, infanticide, and feeding competition on the population dynamics of this generalist species.

 Fieldwork is an important part of some STEM disciplines but is also a major barrier to diversifying these fields.
 My goal is to create a mechanism to connect post-grads from under-represented minorities with paid, safe, and instructive fieldwork opportunities.